NIHR Academic Clinical Fellowships

 The Oriel System will be used to co-ordinate offers for medical NIHR ACF posts.

-The 2016 dental NIHR ACF recruitment round is open (from 1st March 2016).
-Take up of posts will start from 1st April 2016 and successful applicants must be in post before 31st March 2017.
+The 2017 dental NIHR ACF recruitment round is also still open.
+Take up of posts started from 1st April 2017 and successful applicants must be in post before 31st March 2018.

 Dental schools are free to advertise dental ACF posts in any GDC approved specialty or in General Dental Practice.
 Prospective applicants should note that they must contact the relevant LETB in the first instance for further information on post availability and the recruitment process.
 This includes dates for when the posts will be advertised and the associated closing dates.